Seahawks ‘lost our minds a little bit’ with late personal fouls in loss to Rams

 Well, receiver DK Metcalf did, anyway.

 Metcalf was flagged for taunting with 4:35 left in the game.
-The call came during a stoppage in play after he knocked Los Angeles cornerback Ahkello Witherspoon in the back and to the ground.
+The call came during a stoppage in play after he knocked Los Angeles cornerback Ahkello Witherspoon — who played briefly for the Seahawks in 2021 — in the back and to the ground.
 Witherspoon was briefly shaken up on the play.

 Said Metcalf of the play: “Well, I was blocking, and I guess I blocked him a little too hard and pushed him to the ground.
 He got all mad because he felt like I blocked him in the back.
 I mean, that’s just how I play.
 I block every play, and when I don’t have the ball, I’m never taking a play off or jogging trying to take a play off.
 So, that’s what transpired.”